minhhoangbui/minhhoangbui.github.io/_posts/2018-10-30-apache-hadoop-introduction.md

  <div align="center"> Checkpoint process </div>
 </p>

 In general, when the client sends the data to the HDFS, the NameNode divides that data into smaller blocks and stores it in different DataNodes.
-Furthermore, for fault tolerance, each small blocks has its own replications stored in different place.
+Furthermore, for fault tolerance, each small blocks has its own replicas stored in different place.

 > Never put all eggs in one basket.